Blueberry galette is a fancy-dancy signature for a most plebian pie.

 - 1/4 teaspoon table salt

-- Zest and juice from 1 lemon (don’t skip this)
+- Zest and juice (about 2 tablespoons) from 1 lemon (don’t skip the lemon!)

 - 1 tablespoon butter, in tiny pieces

-Open the crust on the counter.
-Working gently with a rolling pin, enlarge the crust slightly with a few light swipes from the center.
-Transfer the crust to the baking sheet.
+CRUST Preheat the oven to 425F/220C.
+Cover a baking sheet with parchment.
+Unfold the crust on the counter, work gently to avoid tearing.
+With a rolling pin, gently enlarge the crust slightly with a few light swipes from the center to the edge.
+Transfer the crust onto the parchment.

-Transfer fruit to the crust, mounding in the center, leaving a one-inch border.
-Spread the butter evenly over the berries.
-Fold the border over the berries, pleating it to form an edge.
-Lightly brush the exposed crust with egg, then sprinkle sugar over it.
+TO FINISH Transfer fruit to the crust, mounding it in the center at first, then spread it out to leave about a two-inch border.
+Spread the butter pieces evenly over the berries.
+Fold the crust border over the berries, pleating it to form an edge.
+Lightly brush the exposed crust with the egg wash, then sprinkle sugar over the crust.

-Bake until golden and bubbly, about 25 minutes.
-Cool slightly.
+BAKE Bake until golden and bubbly, about 25 minutes.
+Cool slightly, the berries will thicken.

 If You Love Blueberries